Rectus/openxr-steamvr-passthrough/readme.md

 - Supports custom fisheye lens rectification instead of using the OpenVR pre-rectified output.
 - Supports compositing the passthrough based on scene depth, for applications that supply depth buffers.
 - Basic support for USB camera input.
 This can be used alone or in conjunction with the depth provided by a stereoscopic HMD camera.
 The camera can either be attached to a tracked SteamVR device, or be set up in a static position.
 Manual calibration is required.
+- Supports several OpenXR vendor extensions, including partial support for `XR_FB_passthrough`.
+- Basic temporal filtering available for both the camera images and stereo reconstruction depth.

 ### Limitations ###

 - Only the SteamVR runtime is supported.
 - Only HMD cameras that provide the passthrough camera feed to SteamVR are supported.
 If the SteamVR Room View does not work, the HMD camera will not be accessible.
 - OpenVR applications are not supported.
-- Only applications that use the core specification passthrough by submitting frames with `environmentBlendMode` set are supported.
-- Applications using the Meta `XR_FB_passthrough` extension are not currently supported.
 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
 A custom depth reconstruction is used instead.
 - The passthrough view has higher latency than the SteamVR compositor.
-- OpenGL applications are not currently supported.
 - The Vulkan renderer interop does not support the the old XR_KHR_vulkan_enable extension.
 - Depth blending requires the application to submit depth buffers using the `XR_KHR_composition_layer_depth` extension.
 - USB webcam frames can not be accurately timed.
 This will cause hitching in the image, especially if the frame rate jitters.
+- Applications using the `XR_FB_passthrough` extension may or may not work.

 ### Installation ###